mokagio/mokacoding/_posts/2014-04-16-cocoapods-and-custom-build-configurations.md

 There are few things as rewarding as solving a problem by understanding all the pieces of the puzzle, looking back at it and suddenly seeing everything clearly.
 It is something that is possible only when using open source tools.

 I love the ability to look under the hood of the stuff I use, and I am  very grateful to the CocoaPods team for the awesome work they're doing.
-I was lucky enough to meet some of them in person, and their all lovely people as well!
+I was lucky enough to meet some of them in person, and they are all lovely people as well!

 _Enjoy haking around open source_